fineanmol/plant-tree/README.md

-🎄 Updated on Tue, 15 Jul 2025 08:17:46 GMT
+🌾 Updated on Thu, 17 Jul 2025 09:40:58 GMT

-> "Truth can only be found in one place: the code."
+> "Experience is the name everyone gives to their mistakes."